-Tap dancing was more or less an absolute must in vaudeville and theatres back in the glamorous era of American show business of the golden age of pre-jazz and jazz.
-A percussive dance based on rhythm, timing and balance, where the executor is also a front line musician.
-Popularized all over the world in thousands of Hollywood movies with dancers such as Betty Grable, Ruby Keeler, Eleanor Powell, Fred Astaire, Gene Kelly and Bill Robinson.
+Tap dancing was more or less an absolute must in vaudeville and theatres back in the glamorous era of American show business during the golden age of pre-jazz and jazz.
+A percussive dance based on rhythm, timing and balance, where the executor is also a frontline musician.
+Popularised all over the world in thousands of Hollywood movies with dancers such as Betty Grable, Ruby Keeler, Eleanor Powell, Fred Astaire, Gene Kelly and Bill Robinson.

-Origin: various places and time periods all over the U.S. during the late 1800s as well as the first half of the twentieth century.
+Origin: various places and time periods all over the U.S. starting from late 1800s into the first half of the twentieth century.

 Music: primarily different forms of pre-jazz, jazz and jazz related music in general.